How to plan a house extension

 Just like architects, not all builders are equal and finding a reputable, reliable builder isn’t an easy task.
 So it’s best to ask friends and family for recommendations and use websites like checkatrade.com.

-After gathering a short-list, ask each builder for a detailed quote.
-They’ll want to see the plot, talk through your project and view any plans you might have.
+After gathering a short list, ask each builder for a detailed quote for your extension.
+They’ll want to see the plot, talk through your extension project and view any plans you might have.

 If possible negotiate a fixed fee as any the builder will end up paying for overrunning.
 Avoid day work rates as they can push costs up.
 Check if VAT is included in the quote or if it’s extra.

 If a VAT registration number is missing but they’ve still charged you VAT, then they may be committing fraud and so it’s best to stay well away from those firms.